Saifsan97/Disney-Data-Analysis/README.md

 * The data should include global size dataset instead of focusing on United States.
 * Due to rigorous data cleaning of the dataset, many incorrect and inconsistent entries have been removed from the dataset.
 So, it does not cover the entire contents of Disney+.

-# Some future project ideas:

-* Explore the variation of content in other countries as well as for different years.
-* Perform sentiment analysis on the descriptions of the movies and shows.
-* Create a recommendation system based on the user’s preferences and viewing history.

 ## Resources: